turingschool/backend-curriculum-site/module4/lessons/asynchronicity-in-javascript.md

 }, 1000);
 ```

-After 1000 milliseconds (2nd parameter), the callback function (1st parameter) is added the the event loop.
+`setTimeout()` sends its callback function to the event loop.
+After 1000 milliseconds (2nd parameter), the callback function (1st parameter) is then added back to the queue, ready to be added back to the stack once the stack is free.

 ### [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) (10 minutes)